-How to Install and Run Kali Linux on Raspberry Pi 4B
+- Introduction to Kali Linux on Raspberry Pi 4B

 Introduction to Kali Linux on Raspberry Pi 4B

-Kali Linux is a top-tier operating system for penetration testing and ethical hacking.
-Running Kali on the compact yet powerful Raspberry Pi 4B makes it a mobile cybersecurity powerhouse.
-With a few simple steps, you can have a lightweight, efficient, and portable hacking machine ready in no time.
+Kali Linux is a top choice for penetration testing and ethical hacking.
+When run on the compact, powerful Raspberry Pi 4B, it becomes a mobile cybersecurity powerhouse.
+This guide will walk you through setting up a lightweight, portable hacking lab with Kali on the Pi 4B.

 Why Choose Raspberry Pi 4B for Kali Linux

-Raspberry Pi 4B has the perfect balance of power and portability.
-Its quad-core CPU and up to 8GB RAM make it ideal for running Kali Linux tools.
-It also supports USB 3.0, dual displays, and fast networking—everything you need for penetration testing.
+The Raspberry Pi 4B strikes a balance between power and portability.
+With its quad-core CPU and up to 8GB of RAM, it supports demanding Kali tools efficiently.
+Features like USB 3.0, dual display outputs, and fast networking enhance its suitability for penetration tests.

 Required Hardware